fcostantini/PlEb/README.md

 # PlEb
-A simple tool to manage playlists
+A simple tool to manage playlists (more info as development continues)